MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/Glossary.md

 ### Windows PowerShell snap-in

 A resource that defines a set of cmdlets, providers, and Microsoft .NET Framework types that can be added to the Windows PowerShell environment.
+PowerShell snap-ins have been replaced by modules.

 ### Windows PowerShell Workflow